syncfusion-content/blazor-docs/blazor/skeleton/effects.md

 ---
 layout: post
-title: Effects in Blazor Skeleton Component | Syncfusion
+title: Shimmer effects in Blazor Skeleton Component | Syncfusion
 description: Checkout and learn here all about shimmer effects and how to use them in Syncfusion Blazor Skeleton component and much more.
 platform: Blazor
 control: Skeleton